zebreus/toit-envelope-with-espnow/README-external-service.md

 callbacks when they are invoked.
 In our case we just used `NULL`, but often one provides an object that is used to store state that is needed by the callbacks.

-Callbacks that are not used can be set to `NULL`.
+Callbacks that are not used can be left unset.

 ### ESP-IDF cmake